What is the policy for extramural letters of evaluation?

 • Evaluators should comment on the quality of work under review.
 Evaluators will be asked to comment on whether proficiency, excellence, scholarly activity, and scholarship have been demonstrated in the areas required.

-• Evaluators will be provided a current CV, teaching evaluations, clinical evaluations, and reprints if applicable.
+• Evaluators will be provided a current CV, personal statement, teaching evaluations, clinical evaluations, and reprints if applicable.
 The definitions of proficiency, excellence, scholarly activity, and scholarship that apply to the candidate will also be included.